Rapid Testing and Booster Update

 Brown Medicine follows RI Dept. of Health (RIDOH) and CDC guidance for booster shots.

-Boosters for those who are not immunocompromised, who received the Pfizer vaccine at least six months after their second dose of Pfizer:
+Boosters for those who are not immunocompromised, who received the Moderna or Pfizer vaccine at least six months after their second dose of the Moderna or Pfizer vaccine:

-Only certain populations initially vaccinated with the Pfizer-BioNTech vaccine can get a booster shot at this time:
+Only certain populations initially vaccinated with the Moderna or Pfizer-BioNTech vaccine should get a booster shot at this time:

-- Residents aged 18 years and older of long-term care settings should get a booster shot of Pfizer-BioNTech vaccine.
+- Residents aged 18 years and older of long-term care settings should get a booster shot of.

-- People aged 18-49 years with underlying medical conditions may get a booster shot of Pfizer-BioNTech vaccine based on their individual benefits and risks.
+- People aged 18-49 years with underlying medical conditions may get a booster shot based on their individual benefits and risks.

-- People aged 18-64 years at increased risk for COVID-19 exposure and transmission because of occupational or institutional setting may get a booster shot of Pfizer-BioNTech vaccine based on their individual benefits and risks.
+- People aged 18-64 years at increased risk for COVID-19 exposure and transmission because of occupational or institutional setting may get a booster shot based on their individual benefits and risks.

 - Occupations at increased risk for COVID-19 exposure and transmission include front line essential workers and health care workers as previously detailed by the CDC (which may be updated in the future) as follows:

 - First responders (healthcare workers, firefighters, police, congregate care staff)

 - Education staff (teachers, support staff, daycare workers)